vyca2017/content/content/tutorials/freecom/part-4.md

 Let's adjust the permission for the _Read_ operation, simply click the corresponding rwo to bring up the configuration popup.

 In the popup, we first have to specify which _fields_ this permission should apply to.
-So, at this point we could potentially specify that _everyone_ should still be able e.g. to read the `id` of the messages, but only a specific audience can read the `text` and other fields.
+At this point we could potentially specify that _everyone_ should still be able to read the `id` of the messages, but only a specific audience can read the `text` and other fields.
 However, we actually want to restrict the access on the whole type, so we're going to select all the fields:

 ![](./img/fc4-select-fields.png?width=500)